nobrick/exaop/README.md

 ```

 A function `__inject__/2` is generated in the above module `Foo`.
 When it is
-called, the callbacks are triggered in the order defined by your pointcuts.
+called, the callbacks are triggered in the order defined by your pointcut
+definitions.

 Throughout the execution of the pointcut callbacks, an accumulator is passed
 and updated after running each callback.
 The execution process may be halted